TrevorGlascock/Restaurant_Reservation/README.md

    * `finished` (after leaving a table, reservation is archived)
  * If the reservation being modified is currently `cancelled` or `finished`, it cannot be modified.
  * If the reservation being modified is currently `seated`,  the status in the request body data must be `finished`

+### `GET /tables`
+  * Returns a list of all restaurant tables in the database.
+  * Ordered alphabetically by the table's name.

+### `POST /tables`
+* Creates a new table using the data provided in the request body data.
+* Returns the newly created table object.
+* To be a valid request, the body data must include the following properties:
+   * `table_name`
+   * `capacity`
+      * Must be a number greater than zero.
+* Although not required, you may optionally include a `reservation_id` property
+   * Note that the `occupied` property is NOT allowed, because it is conditionally set based on the presence of the optional `reservation_id`.
+   * A table is only occupied if there is a reservation currently sitting at it.
+* No other properties will be allowed in the request body data.

+### `GET /tables/:table_id`
+  * Returns a single table object given a valid `table_id` param.
+  * Request is invalid if the provided table_id does not correspond to an existing table.

+### `GET /tables/:table_id/seat`
+* This route is identical to `GET /tables/:table_id`
+* Primarily included as a development/testing convenience.

+### `PUT /tables/:table_id/seat`
+* Modifies a table to be seated with the reservation_id provided in the request body data.
+* Similar to `GET /tables/:table_id`, request is invalid if the table_id in the params does not correspond to an exisiting table.
+* Request is invalid if the reservation_id provided in the request body data does not correspond to an existing reservation.
+* A table can only be seated if it is not occupied.

+### `DELETE /tables/:table_id/seat`
+* Modifies a table to set reservation_id to null.
+   >NOTE: This is more of an update than a true delete.
+* Similar to `GET /tables/:table_id`, request is invalid if the table_id in the params does not correspond to an exisiting table.
+* A table's reservation can only be deleted/unseated if the table is currently occupied.

 <hr/>